-If you like brain science, and you want to learn more about how to achieve success . . .
-NeuroGym has a free training for you!
-Join John Assaraf and other world renowned experts this Saturday for an exciting, exclusive online event.
+If you like brain science, and you want to learn more about how to achieve financial success . . .
+NeuroGym has a training for you!
+Join John Assaraf and other world-renowned experts this Saturday for a mind-expanding online event.

 We’d love to hear from you!